Lost Creek Ranger Taos

 Ranger Dusty x Snake River Molly

-Taos is 42.75” at the withers and tends to run around 280 pounds when his pasture is restricted adequately.
+Taos was 42.75” at the withers and tended to run around 280 pounds when his pasture was restricted adequately.